Cholla Cactus Garden in the lower desert plains of Joshua Tree National Park

 Let’s just say that it wasn’t Baby B’s finest hour - he screamed for a solid 45 minutes - but the stunning landscapes made it well worth the detour.
 No pain, no gain – right?!

-Below are some photos from our trip to Joshua Tree National Park
+Below are photos from Joshua Tree National Park

 Rock climbers scaling the smooth rock formations